hookdeck/index-all-the-things/tutorial/README.md

     )
 ```

-This finds the document in the database with the matching `replicate_process_id` and updates it with the new status, transcription text, and the entire payload.
+This finds the document in the database with the matching `replicate_process_id` and updates it with the new status, transcription `text`, and the entire payload.

-If the document wasn't found, log an error and return a 404 response:
+If the document wasn't found, log an error and return a `404` response:

 ```py
     if result is None: